 WHAT’S YOUR FAVORITE WAY FOR A BUSINESS OWNER TO KEEP TRACK OF ALL THEIR FINANCIAL DOCUMENTS & RECEIPTS?

 Several tax pros recommended phone apps like Evernote, or even just snapping photos of your receipts.
 Digital copies of you receipts are fine if you don’t want to hold onto the paper version.
-Amy adds that she saves her paper receipts in envelopes labeled by the month, which she keeps in her purse.
-Christina suggests a similar method, organizing receipts in an accordion folder divided by month.
-“Then you can scan or take a photo to digitally preserve them once a month.
-It is a lot easier to take care of them periodically then to let them pile up,” she says.
+You can save paper receipts in envelopes labeled by the month, or in an accordion folder divided by month.
+Scan or even just take a photo with your smart phone once or twice a month, instead of letting them pile up over time.

 And don’t procrastinate!
 “The stress of getting your taxes filed could hang over your head for months, if you let it,” Amy says.
 “Also, by getting your taxes done early, if you owe, you will have time to gather funds in order to make the tax payment.”